How the USAF Weapons School prepares its students to become leaders

 According to the Weapons School, the training that students receive allows them to be some of the most effective leaders around — not only in the military, but in corporate business settings and entrepreneurship as well.

-“We really want them to embody leadership traits like being humble, approachable, and credible,” says Col. Michael Drowley, who has served as Commandant of the Weapons School for the past two years.
+“We really want them to embody leadership traits like being humble, approachable, and credible,” says Col. Michael Drowley, former Weapons School Commandant.
 Drowley believes leaders who have the highest level of integrity and possess these characteristics can consistently deliver successful results in the military, business, and life.

 Just a 10 minute ride from Las Vegas, Nellis Air Force base has been home to the Weapons School since 1949.
 Twice a year, approximately 100 students graduate from the program.
 Although these students are some of the Air Force’s most gifted men and women, Drowley says that the school is committed to instilling a strong sense of humility in them.
 Egos must be checked at the door.